EBISPOT/EJP-Ontology/docs/Adding_new_terms.md

-# Adding new terms to SCATLAS
+# Adding new terms to EJP-RD

 ```